R1ick/BLEHelper/README.md

 # BLEHelper
-A small library that will help you work with BLU technology on iOS
+A small library that will help you work with BLE technology on iOS

 # Installation
 Add `pod 'YBLEHelper'` to your Podfile.
 "YBLEHelper" is the name of the library.